What is a Flexible Shaft (Wet Cleaning)?

-With the Flexible Shafts (Wet Cleaning), you can wet clean virtually any pipe/pipe/duct from 7 to 25 millimetres.
+With the Flexible Shafts (Wet Cleaning), you can wet clean virtually any tube from 7 to 25 millimetres.
 It is used in combination with a Tube Cleaning Machine and brushes, often to clean Heat Exchangers, Condensers, Chillers and other Coolers.
-The brush is guided rotating through the tube, and loosens the dirt through continuous contact with the tube.
-As the brush loosens the dirt, the water flows through the sheath into the pipe and the loosened dirt is drained away.
+The brush is guided rotating through the tube, and loosens the deposits through continuous contact with the tube.
+As the brush loosens the deposits, the water flows through the shaft into the tube and the loosened deposits arr flushed away.

 Here a short explanation video of the cleaning method, where you also see the blue flexible shaft in operation: